BlogEmergency Care Planning

 Secure exits

 Install door alarms, door knob covers, or a simple door alarm that sounds when opened.
 In LA, a parent who wanders outside faces serious traffic and navigation risks.
+This is a key part of creating a daily routine for dementia patients.

 5